corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/user-admin.md

     Changes save automatically.

-4. Edit the users in a group from the **Edit user assignment** panel.
+4. Edit the users in a group from the **Edit user assignment** panel:
-    a.
-Click the drop-down menu to see a list of all users.
+    1. Click the drop-down menu to see a list of all users.
-    b.
-Select the checkbox next to a user to add them to the group.
+    2. Select the checkbox next to a user to add them to the group.
-    c.
-Click the **x** next to a user's name to remove them from the group.
+    3. Click the **x** next to a user's name to remove them from the group.
 This will revoke any permissions associated with group membership - you can confirm this by checking the user's individual roles.
-    d.
-Click **Save**.
+    4. Click **Save**.

-## Create a new role
+## Creating new roles

 Roles are made up of permissions that allow users to perform tasks in CENM.
 You can create roles by combining the required permissions, and then assigning the role to users and/or groups.